rife2/spring-boot-bld-example/README.md

 ## Testing the Application

-To run the web application tests, issue the following command:
+To run the compiled web application tests, issue the following command:

 ```
 ./bld test